10 Jan Cultural Safety: Moving Beyond Cultural Competency

 Cultural safety recognizes the value and validity of all worldviews, especially Indigenous knowledges and storytelling.
 We witnessed this as we learned from Pray Lazore (Seven Dancers Coalition) about the history and philosophy behind wampum belts—woven, beaded belts that illustrated contractual agreements between nations, and are as binding as Western written contracts.

 We also witnessed this as we listened to Rick Oakes (Mohawk Nation Council of Chiefs) tell the Haudenosaunee creation story.
 We were particularly struck by this retelling of the creation story, and Seven Dancers Coalition’s acknowledgment that other people and communities may tell the story differently.
 We only heard an abbreviated version of the story; it takes approximately 8 days to tell, and it takes a lifetime to learn.
 It’s not something that has been written down; it’s a story that’s transmitted orally.
-“By maintaining the oral tradition,” says Chrys Ballerano, Senior Director of Collaboration and Training, “the diverse interpretations of individual people are permitted voice.
-Therein lies respect for multiplicity and divergent experiences expressed with inclusion for all the people, not just anointed ‘leaders,’ in other words, historians with the privilege of the pen.”

 Cultural safety also focuses more on understanding the roots of trauma and systemic inequality, rather than on understanding cultural differences and similarities.
 We saw this in Pray Lazore’s presentation on wampum belts, which highlighted a history of promises made and broken by the US government.
 We witnessed this as Phil Preston (Seven Dancers Coalition) recounted the histories of residential schools and urbanization, both examples of state-sanctioned genocide in the US that have had lasting effects on Indigenous communities.
 We also witnessed this as Harvey Herne (Seven Dancers Coalition) facilitated a mind-mapping exercise, where we identified the lasting effects of colonization on Indigenous people today and how historical trauma affects whether people seek services or not.